-Written by Jimmy McGovern (Moving On, Broken), it’ll focus on the people who make up the prison system in the UK – inmates and guards alike.
-Described as a story of guilt and forgiveness, punishment and penitence and the impact that prison has on all those who pass through it, emotional stakes will be undoubtedly high.
+Described as a story of guilt and forgiveness, punishment and penitence and the impact that prison has on all those who pass through it, the three-part miniseries was written with Sean Bean and Stephen Graham in mind.

 When is Time on BBC One?

-Filming started in late 2020 in and around Liverpool.
-As of yet, there’s no confirmed air date.
+Filming on the show started in late 2020 and took place in and around Liverpool.

 Time cast: Who's in it?